Priority Point System

 Living on-campus is not a right, it is a privilege.
 Living in a community demands that students be responsible for their actions and act with integrity.
 Therefore, all students can earn up to 20 points for how they conduct themselves at Eastern.
 Students who do not violate the Student Code of Conduct at all will earn 20 points.
 Those who are found responsible for violating the Student Code of Conduct once will earn 15 points, those who are found responsible for violating the Student Code of Conduct twice will earn 5 points and those who are found responsible for three or more violations will not earn any conduct points.
 It is possible to lose all conduct points based on the severity of a single violation.

-- Varsity athletes can earn up to 10 points for participating in Eastern’s Athletic Program (5 points per team).
-There is a cap at 10 points regardless of participation on more than two teams (student must be on team rosters).
+- Varsity athletes can earn up to 30 points for participating in Eastern’s Athletic Program (10 points per team).
+There is a cap at 30 points regardless of participation on more than three teams (student must be on team rosters).

-- Involvement in SGA funded student organizations earns a student up to 10 points (5 points per club).
-There is a cap at 10 points regardless of participation in more than two clubs (student must be on club rosters).
+- Involvement in SGA funded student organizations earns a student up to 20 points (5 points per club per semester).
+There is a cap at 20 points (student must be on club rosters).

 - Students can earn 20 points for successfully completing the IDEAL Residential Life Portfolio by the posted deadline in the spring semester.
 Complete information can be found here.

-- All residents of the residence hall that is in first place with the Dean’s Cup competition as of April 1 will receive 5 points.
+- All residents of the residence hall that is in first place with the Warrior Cup competition as of March 15th will receive 5 points.